 Initial description of Allen’s test was for the evaluation of patency of the circulation of the hand in thromboangiitis obliterans (Buerger disease) .
 In the original Allen’s test both hands are tested simultaneously and compared while in the modified Allen’s test, only one hand is tested at a time.

-Barbeau test utilises pulse oximetry and plethysmography to assess the palmar arches .
+Barbeau test utilizes pulse oximetry and plethysmography to assess the palmar arches .
 They reported that this method is more sensitive than modified Allen’s test.
-Using their method only 1.5% of patients were not suitable for radial approach modified Allen’s test excluded 6.3% were excluded.
+Using their method only 1.5% of patients were not suitable for radial approach while modified Allen’s test excluded 6.3%.
 A good illustration of typical plethysmography tracings in the 4 types of responses (types A, B, C, D) are illustrated in the free full text article by Kotowycz MA et al .
 Patients with type D response (complete absence of plethysmography tracing at 2 minutes of radial compression) should not undergo transradial catheterization of that wrist.

 In Barbeau test, pulse oximeter is placed on the ipsilateral thumb and the plethysmography tracing noted.
 The radial artery is then compressed for occlusion and change in tracing noted.
 Pulse oximeter reading is also noted: if constant reading is noted, it is positive pulse oximetry and if no reading is found it is negative pulse oximetry.
 The response of plethysmography is classified into 4 types:

 Type A: There is no change in plethysmography tracing through out the 2 minutes of occlusion.

 Type B: There is an initial drop in the amplitude which recovers fully at 2 minutes of occlusion.

 Type C: Tracing becomes a straight line on radial artery occlusion, but recovers partly to a low amplitude tracing at 2 minutes of occlusion